-Rubbish is about to take off, thanks to BP’s interest in turning household waste into low carbon jet fuel.
+Rubbish is about to take off, thanks to BP’s interest in turning household waste into low jet fuel.

 The chemical process behind the technology that can turn rotting organic matter into liquid fuels has been around 100 years.
 But, recent developments, including the use of ‘clever baked beans cans’, have transformed its commercial potential, leading BP-backed US start-up Fulcrum Bioenergy to use it to produce biojet fuel.

 BP’s head of group research, Angelo Amorelli, explains: “BP first got interested in a technology called Fischer-Tropsch, or FT, in the 1980s while looking to turn gas into liquid fuel.
 But, with the roller coaster of oil prices, the project to develop the FT technology at our UK sites almost got shut down.

 “The breakthrough came five or so years ago, when we started to explore the potential for our FT process to turn biomass into fuels,” he says.

 It was then that BP, with its partner in the process, Johnson Matthey (JM), updated two vital parts of the technology.
 JM redesigned the reactors, creating ‘cans tech’, ”which, essentially, looked like baked beans cans that are filled with catalyst,“ Amorelli explains. ”BP then changed the recipe for the catalyst and, by combining that with the' baked beans' reactors, we trebled the productivity and halved the cost of building the technology compared to traditional FT reactors,“ he says.